-The Nature Conservancy of Canada (NCC) is the nation’s leading not-for-profit private land conservation organization.
-We partner with individuals, corporations, foundations, Indigenous communities, other non-profit organizations, and governments at all levels to protect our most important resource — the natural areas that sustain Canada’s plants and wildlife.
+The Nature Conservancy of Canada is the nation’s leading not-for-profit private land conservation organization.
+Through partnerships with individuals, corporations, foundations, Indigenous communities, other non-profit organizations and governments at all levels, we acquire lands (through donation and purchase) to protect our most natural areas and the wildlife that live there.